 To help students who are new to Asbury University understand who we are, what we represent, and what we require you to commit to as a part of this community, we have established the following community vision.
 Should you have any questions, we welcome a conversation.

-The mission of Asbury University, as a Christian Liberal Arts University in the Wesleyan-Holiness tradition is to equip men and women, through a commitment to academic excellence and spiritual vitality, for a lifetime of learning, leadership and service to the professions, society, the family and the Church, thereby preparing them to engage their cultures and advance the cause of Christ around the world.
+Asbury University, a Christian Liberal Arts University in the Wesleyan-Holiness tradition, equips students, through academic excellence and spiritual vitality, for lifelong learning, leadership and service to the professions, society, the family and the Church, preparing them to engage their cultures and advance the cause of Christ around the world.
 The mission of the School of Graduate and Professional Studies is to empower students to become what God is calling them to be through transformative 21st century education.

 For more information on the theological heritage that guides Asbury’s mission, please see the end of this document.